GiitLiit/DRIVE_ENG220/README.md

 Isaiah Angle Buckles
 	Contribution: I will be the main researcher of the group.
 I will provide data to the data analyst as well as research to the slides maker.
+I will help around as well.

 Vladislav Ericovich Debelak